 Investment has continued in quality, replanting and restructuring the vineyards, conversion to organic (biologique) agriculture, upgrading the wineries and implementing production methods for Organic Wine.

-The sustainable practices are carried through in the vineyard, winery, packaging, and distribution as well as in the newly renovated holiday house.
+The sustainable practices are carried through in the vineyard, winery, packaging, and distribution.

 First available in summer 2010, the former stone vineyard workers cottage has been sympathetically restored to provide a spacious comfortable base for a vacation amongst the vineyards of Bordeaux.